adam-tyler-lancaster/thesis-data/README.md

 # thesis-data
-A repository containing the supporting data and code for the PhD thesis of Adam Tyler
+A repository containing the supporting data and code for the PhD thesis of Adam Tyler.
+It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY

 It contains:
 - the full dataset from a thermal comfort study undertaken (**Building A study - data**)